 Narconon, which means non-narcotics, spread from that one program in Arizona State Prison to well over 20 prisons around the country and currently has programs in Canada, Mexico, Sweden, Great Britain and South Africa.
 Narconon grew because it worked, not just in getting people off of “soft” drugs, but with hard drugs as well.
 And like all successes, great and small, it started with the action of a single man.

-In this article Willie Benitez, founder of Narconon, and a successful independent businessman. tells his own story.
+In this article Willie Benitez, Chairman of Narconon, and a successful independent businessman. tells his own story.

 In 1963, I pleaded guilty to possession of narcotics.
 I had a lot of other charges against me, including burglary, grand theft and sale of narcotics, all of which resulted from my being a drug addict.
 As a four-time offender, I was tried as an habitual criminal - which means that if someone has been convicted four times, he’s considered habitual and there is no hope for him.
 The thing to do is just put him away, for his own good, and for the good of other people.
 This makes sense, I suppose, if you can’t do anything to assist him or make him more able or help him become a contributing citizen.